NEWECX/vendor-sdk/readme.md

     template files are saved in .../ritani-inventory/template

-    Here are what we have in the project directory:
+    Here is what we have in the project directory:
     .
     ├── data
     └── template